Your store has thousands of products. Your average visitor sees maybe six of them before leaving.

 Look for patterns: Which placements drive the most attributed revenue?
 Which product pages have the highest recommendation click-through rates?
 Where are visitors engaging with recommendations but not converting?
 These patterns tell you where to double down and where to experiment.

 Expand placements.
 Based on your Week 2 data, activate the next tier of placements.
 Collection pages are often overlooked.
 A "Trending in This Category" or "Personalized Picks For You" section on collection pages catches visitors who are browsing broadly and might otherwise leave.
-Post-purchase recommendation pages are another high-value placement that most stores never implement.
+Post-purchase recommendation pages are another high-value placement most stores skip.
 A customer just bought from you.
 They're in buying mode.
 Show them what comes next.

 Tune your search.
 If you upgraded search in Week 1, you now have two weeks of query data.
-Look at your top search terms, your zero-result queries (there should be far fewer now), and your search-to-purchase conversion rate.
+Look at your top search terms, zero-result queries (there should be far fewer now), and search-to-purchase conversion rate.
 Identify gaps: are there product categories or attributes your search should surface more prominently?

 Week 4: Scale (Days 22–30)